 I should state here that I fell head-over-heels for Albuquerque.
 My expectations for the city weren’t exceptionally high, but I was excited to see it.

-I’d heard there wasn’t much to do and that the crime rate was high (laughable statement to make to someone from St. Louis).
+I’d heard there wasn’t much to do and that the crime rate was high (laughable statement).
 When I arrived though, it reminded me of home, which I think is what made me enjoy it so much.
 It was a normal, affordable, wide-layout, small city.
 Only with mountains, better Mexican food options, and it was warmer and less humid.

 For the remainder of my stay, I slept on Rachel’s couch in Taos in her cool-as-shit, off-the-grid, Earthship home.